Is It Covered?

 You can discuss exceptions or partial exceptions to the "no coverage" guidance with your regional contractor or case manager (if one is assigned).

 TRICARE does cover other services you may need such as:

 What is long term care?

 Long term care is often used as an umbrella phrase to refer to all kinds of assistance to the aging, the elderly, or the disabled, whether that care is given in a patient's home or in a nursing home.
 This is an understandable, and common, mistake.

-True long-term care includes a wide range of support services for patients with a degenerative condition, prolonged illness or cognitive disorder.
-Also known as "custodial care", long-term care primarily involves assistance with daily living (walking, personal hygiene, dressing, etc.) or supervision of someone who is cognitively impaired.
+Long term care includes a wide range of support services for patients with a degenerative condition, prolonged illness or cognitive disorder.
+Also known as "custodial care," long term care primarily involves assistance with daily living (walking, personal hygiene, dressing, etc.) or supervision of someone who is cognitively impaired.

 This A-Z list of topics is not all inclusive.
 TRICARE covers most inpatient and outpatient care that is medically necessary and considered proven.
 However, there are special rules or limits on certain types of care, while other types of care are not covered at all.